Hector Monréal

-Hector Monréal (17 July 1839 – 20 May 1910) was a French illustrator, chansonnier and playwright, mostly known for his song Frou-frou.
+Hector Monréal (17 July 1839 – 20 May 1910) was a French illustrator, chansonnier and playwright, mostly known for his song "Frou-frou".

+Career

-A draftsman at the French Ministry of War, he left this position in 1862 to engage as an actor for the Théâtre Montmartre (1862-1864).
-He then became a cartoonist at Le Petit journal where he made the summary-signs posted every morning at the newspaper's door.
+A draftsman at the French Ministry of War, he left this position in 1862 to engage as an actor for the Paris's Théâtre Montmartre (1862–1864).
+He then became a cartoonist at Paris's Le Petit Journal where he made the summary-signs posted every morning at the newspaper's door.
 He then embarked into theatrical writing with Henri Blondeau.

-For forty years, their plays will be interpreted on the most important Parisian stages of the 19th century: Théâtre des Variétés, Théâtre du Château-d'Eau, Théâtre des Folies-Dramatiques etc.
+For forty years, their plays were interpreted on the most important Parisian stages of the 19th and 20th centuries, including Théâtre des Variétés, Théâtre du Château-d'Eau, Théâtre des Folies-Dramatiques, etc.